Anon-Planet/thgtoa/guide.md

 There are three ways to do this:

--   The Lazy Way (not really recommended): not supported by Whonix and might have some security implications as you will expose the Whonix Gateway VM to the Public Wi-Fi network.
-I would recommend against this unless you are in a hurry or very lazy.
+-   The Lazy Way (not really recommended): not supported by Whonix and might have some security implications as you will expose the Whonix Gateway VM to the Public Wi-Fi network. we would recommend against this unless you are in a hurry or very lazy.

     -   **This method will not work with Wi-Fi captive portals requiring any registration to connect.**